Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 (`complex`, `receptor`, or `ligand`) (additionally, we include `delta` key), followed by the decomposition components (total, backbone, or sidechain), followed by the residue number (and residue pair for pairwise decomposition), finally followed by the contribution (`internal`, `van der Waals`, `electrostatics`, etc.)
-The available keys are shown in Figure 34.1 on page 776 (and each key is described afterwards).
+The available keys are shown in Figure 1 (and each key is described afterwards).

 **Decomp Key Descriptions**
 * `gb` All Generalized Born results